EuroWhisper/i-bet-ya-that/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Email sending

+The idea right now is to use Amazon SES to send emails.
+You need to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to your AWS credentials in order to use the app.

 ## OpenAI API key

 You need to set the `OPENAI_API_KEY` environment variable to your OpenAI API key in order to use the app.